 paving or hard surfacing of Lot 25.

 It is a condition of this Covenant that the Common Lot Road be maintained in a standard similar to that of local access roads and that all work be conducted in a good and workmanlike manner and that the cost of maintenance (including snow removal), upkeep, repair and replacement of the Common Lot Road will be allocated amongst the owners of the Lots in proportion with their ownership of the Common Lot Road.

+The owners of the Lots will:

+inspect, maintain and repair the Common Lot Road to a good engineering standard;

+retain a professional engineer who is registered or licensed to practice engineering under the provisions of the Professional Governance Act to oversee the inspection, maintenance and repair of the bridge within the Common Lot Road;

+retain a professional engineer at least once every five years to undertake a detailed inspection of the bridge;

+adhere to the recommendations, from time to time, of the professional engineer; and

+perform all work in a good and workerlike manner

 Any dispute involving this Agreement or the use or maintenance of the Common Lot Road, private Utility Works and Drainage Works for the intended purposes shall be resolved by the owner or owners from time to time of the Lots, each acting reasonably, and failing such resolution, such dispute shall be referred for resolution to a single Arbitrator pursuant to the Commercial Arbitration Act, R.S.B.C 1996, c.
 55 and amendments thereto The situs of any such arbitration shall be Kelowna, British Columbia.

 The covenants contained in this Agreement are and shall be deemed to be covenants running with the Lands pursuant to Section 219 of the Act and shall be binding upon the Transferor and its successors in title to the Lands and shall enure to the benefit of the Transferee and its successors, in perpetuity, and may only be modified or discharged pursuant to the provisions of the Section 219 of the Act or pursuant to the provisions of an order of a Court of competent jurisdiction.